IsoAnalytica/Sentinel-Public/README.md

 # Recommended PC Specs

 I recommend running Sentinel on an always-on decent modern Windows PC in your clinic with at least a multi-core processor i5/i7 etc and at least 8 Gb of RAM.
+> [!IMPORTANT]
 The software must be installed on PCs that have access to the TDS directory and all paths provided in the configuration steps below.
 If you're worried about security.
 Sentinel does not connect to the internet and only runs locally.

 # Setting up Sentinel